What is an FSA?

 What expenses are eligible for reimbursement?

-Integrated HRA funds can be used for qualified medical and prescription expenses under the IRS Code Section 213(d).
-Excepted Benefits HRA is limited largely to dental and vision and can’t be used for medical and prescription benefits.
+Under the IRS Code Section 213(d), medical and prescription benefits as well as dental and vision are eligible for reimbursement.
 You are eligible to be reimbursed for expenses incurred by yourself, your spouse or domestic partner and/or your tax dependents.

 What is eligible with an FSA?